Data Story

 Enrollment and Completion

-Public high school graduates participating in Dual Credit are more likely than non-participants to ever enroll in college and earn a college award.
+Graduates participating in dual credit are more likely than non-participants to enroll in college within 6 years of completing high school and earn a college award.

-NOTE: These values are for all graduating classes pooled together.
+NOTE: These values are for the Class of 2016 – Class of 2022 pooled together.

 Enrollment within 6 years

-The portion of graduates that enrolled in college within 6 years of completing high school is 90% for Dual Credit graduates compared to 68% for Non Dual Credit graduates.
+The portion of graduates that enrolled in college within 6 years of completing high school is 88% for dual credit graduates compared to 65% for non-dual credit graduates.

-The portion of graduates that earned a college degree or certificate within 6 years of completing high school is 56% for Dual Credit graduates compared to 30% for Non Dual Credit graduates.
+The portion of graduates that earned a college award within 6 years of completing high school is 56% for dual credit graduates compared to 30% for non-dual credit graduates.

 Key Findings